 Case #1.
 Dropbox

 Drew Houston made an extremely easy-to-use file-sharing tool.
-You can install its application, and a Dropbox folder appears on your computer desktop.
-Anything you drag into that folder is uploaded automatically to the Dropbox service and then instantly synchronized and replicated across all your devices.
+You can install its application, and a Dropbox folder will appear on your computer desktop.
+Anything you drag into that folder is uploaded automatically to the Dropbox service and instantly synchronized and replicated across all your devices.

-Drew faced the following challenge: it was impossible to make a demo of working software in the prototype.
-The product has technical barriers for the end users, like online components that required high reliability and availability.
+Drew faced the following challenge: it was impossible to demo working software in the prototype.
+The product has technical barriers for the end users, like online components that require high reliability and availability.
 To overcome the probable risk of developing a product that nobody wanted, Drew made something that nobody expected – he made a video.

-Real signed ups validated Drew’s product idea and proved the value.
+Real signed-ups validated Drew’s product idea and proved its value.

-Brian Chesky and Joe Gebbia faced a problem with renting San Francisco apartment, especially after the landlord came up with raising the rental price.
-Guys found that there was a design conference coming to the town, and hotel places were sold out.
+Brian Chesky and Joe Gebbia faced a problem renting a San Francisco apartment, especially after the landlord raised the rental price.
+Guys found a design conference coming to the town, and hotel places were sold out.

 The initial idea was to provide cheap accommodation for attendees.
-Brian and Joe took pictures of their apartment and basically uploaded them on the simple website.
+Brian and Joe took pictures of their apartment and uploaded them on the simple website.
 They had three guests from India, Boston, and Utah.
-Originally such step was a proof of concept, which disrupted accommodation industry.
-If you want to learn more how Airbnb scaled up to worldwide service, check out this article.
+Originally such a step was a proof of concept, which disrupted the accommodation industry.
+Check out this article to learn more about how Airbnb scaled up to a worldwide service.